 A steering group oversees the implementation of the programme.
 Its members include Welsh Government, Natural Resources Wales, Cardiff University Sustainable Places Research Institute, Aberystwyth University, Bangor University, JNCC, Plantlife, RSPB, Wales Environment Link and the Wildlife Trust.

-Natural Resources Wales have recently identified priority evidence needs relating to some of their marine biodiversity work.
+Natural Resources Wales have identified priority evidence needs relating to some of their marine biodiversity work.
 For further information please visit the NRW website.
 The document below outlines the projects that NRW consider to be of high priority, and where they wish to explore opportunities for collaborative working.

 The Biodiversity and Ecosystem Evidence and Research Needs (BEERN) Programme welcomes applications for small research projects that will directly support our understanding, evidence and monitoring of biodiversity and ecosystems in Wales.

 Funding is available to support student research projects to be undertaken on biodiversity and ecosystem resilience that meet the objectives of the Nature Recovery Action Plan – Wales’ biodiversity strategy aimed at addressing the underlying causes of biodiversity loss.
 Please note however that priority funding will be given to project proposals that work toward meeting either NRW’s SoNaRR 2020 evidence needs or Marine biodiversity collaborative research priorities.
 Before applying please use the contact us form on the webpage to engage with the NRW specialists who identified these needs, to find out more information in order to develop your project.

 This BEERN project funding is available for up to £1000 per applicant and can support the costs associated with defined research projects being undertaken by undergraduates, masters and postgraduate students.
 Projects may be of varied content and might include field or desk-based research, surveys and citizen science activities.
 Costs may include equipment, consumables, travel expenses and subsistence for essential field research.
 Project applications will need to demonstrate that goals can be met under the current Covid-19 guidelines, and outline a brief contingency plan in case enhanced restrictions are re-imposed.